-GRAPHIC DESIGN I CP
+DIGITAL DESIGN I CP

-Students are given a foundation in the principles and elements of design, and an introduction to the concepts, professional terminology, and skills of a graphic artist.
-Students apply design theory to solve graphic design challenges such as logo design, magazine/book layout, photo manipulation, editorial illustration, labels, package design, posters, brochures, advertising design, greeting cards, and corporate image design.
+Students are given a foundation in the principles and elements of digital design, and an introduction to the concepts, professional terminology, and skills of a graphic artist.
+Students apply design theory to solve digital design challenges such as logo design, magazine/book layout, image manipulation, editorial illustration, labels, package design, posters, brochures, advertising design, greeting cards, and corporate image design.
 Drawing and sketching is the foundation and basis of all art domains.
-Students in Graphic Design I will be introduced to basic drawing skills and may required to keep a sketchbook, which will enhance their ability to convey a clear vision of their designs.
+Students in Digital Design I will be introduced to basic drawing skills and may be required to keep a sketchbook, which will enhance their ability to convey a clear vision of their designs.

-GRAPHIC DESIGN II CP
+DIGITAL DESIGN II